MartSpeed/jma_teksys/SMS/readme.md

   - [x] create course constructors with args
   - [x] create course initializer constructor
   - [x] create course ToString arg
-  - > Every Model class must contain the following general two requirements:
-    > The first constructor takes no parameters and initializes every member to an initial value.
-    > The second constructor must initialize every private member with a parameter provided to the constructor.
 ```
 @Entity
 @Table(name = "Course")